hamza890890/su24-jpa-demo/README.md

 This is an individual assignment.
 You are required to design and develop a web application that stores data persistently in a database.

-## My Instructions for running the program
+## My Instructions for running the program (This took roughly 8 hours in total to complete.
+Starting the Friday of Memorial day Weekend and Continuing up until the day before it was due)

 ### Step 1: Fork and Clone the Repository